-Plants suited to your site, especially Maryland natives, will require minimal amounts of water, fertilizer, and pesticides and they may provide benefits to your home.
+Plants suited to your site, especially Maryland natives, will require minimal amounts of water, fertilizer, and pesticides and may provide benefits to your home.
 A variety of plants helps create a healthy environment.
 Group plants in the landscape according to their water and maintenance needs.
-Replace problem-prone plants with better adapted, non-invasive species.
+Replace problem-prone plants with better-adapted, non-invasive species.

-□ Incorporate a variety of native plants into your landscape.
+- Incorporate a variety of native plants into your landscape.
 Give yourself credit if you have at least 4 different species.
 List them.

-Credit: 1 inch

-- □ If you choose to have a lawn, plant drought-tolerant turfgrass species such as turftype tall fescue, fine fescue, or zoysiagrass instead of higher-maintenance species like Kentucky bluegrass.
-In areas with no foot traffic, consider planting native grasses, ground covers, or shrubs.
+Credit: 1 inch (for each species up to 4) - □ If you choose to have a lawn, plant drought-tolerant turfgrass species such as turf-type tall fescue, fine fescue, or zoysiagrass instead of higher-maintenance species like Kentucky bluegrass.
+In areas with no foot traffic, consider planting native grasses, groundcovers, or shrubs.
 Credit: 1 inch - □ Convert lawn to a conservation landscape.
 Determine how much grass you want for children, pets, recreation, or ornamental purposes.
 Grass requires extensive maintenance to grow well, potentially resulting in greater air and water pollution.
-Where possible, replace unneeded lawn areas with beds of low or no maintenance native ground covers, grasses, perennials, shrubs, or trees.
-Credit: 2 inches - □ Save energy by using trees and shrubs to shade the southern and western walls of your home and your air conditioner compressor.
-Credit: 1inch - □ Use deciduous trees on southern exposures to allow the sun to passively heat your home in winter, and/or use evergreen trees and shrubs on northwestern exposures to protect your home from cold winter winds.
-Credit: 1inch

-Educate yourself about what is invasive in our area and avoid planting these plants.
-Help stop the spread of invasive, exotic plants such as English ivy, Bamboo, Purple loosestrife, Japanese honeysuckle, Norway maple, 'Bradford' callery pear, Russian olive, Chinese bittersweet, Multi-flora rose, Kudzu, and Tree of heaven by removing them from your landscape.
+Where possible, replace unneeded lawn areas with beds of low maintenance native ground covers, grasses, perennials, shrubs, or trees.
+Credit: 2 inches - □ Save energy by using trees and shrubs to shade and cool the southern and western walls of your home and your air conditioner compressor.
+Credit: 1 inch - □ Use deciduous trees on southern exposures to allow the sun to passively heat your home in winter, and/or use evergreen trees and shrubs on northwestern exposures to protect your home from cold winter winds.
+Credit: 1 inch - Educate yourself about what is invasive in our area and avoid planting these plants.
+Stop the spread of invasive, exotic plants such as English ivy, bamboo, purple loosestrife, Japanese honeysuckle, Norway maple, 'Bradford' callery pear, Russian olive, Japanese barberry, Chinese bittersweet, multi-flora rose, kudzu, and tree-of-heaven by removing them from your landscape.
 Credit: 1 inch SUBTRACT 3 inches if landscape contains any above-mentioned plants.